Jim Rutherford

 James Earl Rutherford (born February 17, 1949) is a Canadian former professional ice hockey goaltender and executive.
-He is the president of hockey operations of the Vancouver Canucks of the National Hockey League (NHL).
+He was the president of hockey operations of the Vancouver Canucks of the National Hockey League (NHL) where he now currently serves as senior advisor and alternate governor.
 Prior to his position with the Canucks, Rutherford held the same position with the Hartford Whalers/Carolina Hurricanes for almost two decades, assuming the position in June 1994 and stepping down from that position in April 2014.
 He then joined the Pittsburgh Penguins as general manager, having been named to that position on June 6, 2014, and resigning on January 27, 2021, citing "personal reasons".
 Rutherford has won the Stanley Cup three times as a general manager, with the Hurricanes in 2006 and with the Penguins in 2016 and 2017.

 Playing career

 Rutherford played in the NHL as a goaltender from 1969 to 1983.
 Rutherford played primarily with the Detroit Red Wings, but he also spent time with the Pittsburgh Penguins, Toronto Maple Leafs, and Los Angeles Kings.

 Rutherford retired as a player in 1983 at the age of 33 with the record of 151-227-59.